jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 print(is_valid_identifier("var_name"))  # Output: True
 print(is_valid_identifier("1var_name")) # Output: False
 Common Problems
-Problem: Handling empty strings or strings that start with digits.
+    - **Problem**: Handling empty strings or strings that start with digits.

-Solution: Check if the string is empty and if the first character is a valid starting character (alphabet or underscore).
+        - **Solution**: Check if the string is empty and if the first character is a valid starting character (alphabet or underscore).
-Problem: Strings containing invalid characters.
+    - **Problem**: Strings containing invalid characters.

-Solution: Ensure that all characters in the string are either alphabetic or underscores.
+        - **Solution**: Ensure that all characters in the string are either alphabetic or underscores.
 Additional Notes
 Performance: This solution is efficient with time complexity O(n), where n is the length of the string, due to the need to check each character.
-Use Cases: Useful for validating identifiers in programming languages, variable names, or other scenarios where specific naming conventions are required.
+- **Use Cases**: Useful for validating identifiers in programming languages, variable names, or other scenarios where specific naming conventions are required.